MB3hel/AUVControlBoard/docs/docs/devs/math.md

 It is necessary to transform each DoF's motion into motions in the vehicle's DoFs.
 These speeds can then be passed to LOCAL mode.

 ***WARNING:*** *GLOBAL mode is impacted by gimbal lock issues with euler angles.
 This occurs when the vehicle's pitch is +/- 90 degrees.
 In this scenario the meaning of "increase / decrease pitch" is ambiguous.
-The vehicle will take the zero-roll route in this scenario.
+The vehicle will take the zero-roll route in this scenario (an arbitrary choice based on how euler angle conversion is implemented in the firmware).
 Thus, GLOBAL mode may produce undesirable motion if the roll is non-zero and you pitch through +/- 90.
 A potential solution for this could be some form of motion hysteresis to handle moving through gimbal lock orientations, however this is **not** implemented as of now.*

 #### Translation DoFs